National Winter Games of China

-The National Winter Games of China are a nationwide Chinese winter sports competition typically held every 4 to 5 years in conjunction with the National Games of China.
-The 2020 winter games, which were to take place in February in Inner Mongolia, have been postponed due to the global COVID-19 pandemic.
-No make-up date has been announced.
+The National Winter Games of China is a nationwide Chinese winter sports competition typically held every 4 to 5 years in conjunction with the National Games of China.
 The 2016 games featured 1,388 participants from 52 delegations, including Hong Kong and Macau.
+The 2020 winter games, which were to take place in February in Inner Mongolia, have been postponed to 2024 due to the global COVID-19 pandemic.